5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 Age

 This is probably the most important factor to consider.
 The younger you are when you start investing, the better.
 Why?
-You’ve got more time on your side vs the person that only has a few years left until reaching retirement age.
+You’ve got more time on your side compared to a person who only has a few years left until reaching retirement age.

 Younger investors can afford to make mistakes early on and still have enough time before retirement to make up for it.
 Older investors don’t.

-The example below is for someone that wants to retire at 65 and invests the $50K and expects a 6% annual return.
+The example below is for someone who wants to retire at 65, invests $50K, and expects a 6% annual return.

 Take a look at the difference if they’d started 20 years later at age 40.
 At age 65, the total amount would only have grown to $230,000.